lamnhan066/features_tour/README.md

     controller: tourController,
     // Index of this widget in the tour.
 It must be unique in the same page.
     index: 0,
+    // On this widget pressed.
+This can be a `Future` method, the next introduction will be delayed until this method is completed.
+    onPressed: () async {
+        // Handle the press event
+    },
     // Introduction of this widget
     introdure: const Text(
         'This is TextButton 1',